Company registration UK

 With foreigners being allowed to register their company online, in most cases, we offer help with the necessary registrations, licensing, documentation, and representation needs to ensure you can avoid having to travel all the way to the UK!

 Bank Account Opening

 The UK company doesn’t have to have local bank account.
-The high street banks in UK will not open a bank account for a UK company with non-UK directors (at least one director must be UK resident), but it is not mandatory to have bank account in the UK.
-Thus, we can open an account for the UK company elsewhere or, in some cases, remotely in online banks in the UK.
+The high street banks in UK will not open a bank account for a UK company with non-UK directors (at least one director must be UK resident for this purpose), but it is not mandatory to have bank account in the UK.
+Thus, we can open an account for the UK company elsewhere or, in some cases, remotely in online banks even in the UK.